 Other factors influencing a bear market are pandemics and wars.
 For instance, the COVID-19 pandemic caused widespread fears in consumers and regulatory action by governments, severely affecting economic activity.
 Similarly, the Russo-Ukrainian War impacted global economies by spurring inflation and reducing the supply of grains, oil, and natural gas, contributing to a bear market.

 Other contributing causes include high unemployment, the slowdown in housing sales, high inflation, lower productivity, and government actions.
 Commonly, high inflation is a negative for stock markets because national governments raise interest rates to reduce economic activity.
 The effect is often a correction or a bear market.

 Bear Market Facts

 According to Yardeni Research, since 1928, the shortest bear market was 33 days from February 19, 2020, to March 23, 2020, during the COVID-19 pandemic.
 Bear markets impacting the S&P 500 Index are shown in the table below.

 The longest bear market was 929 days or 30.54 months or 2.54 years from March 24, 2000, to October 9, 2002, during the dot-com crash.

-The frequency of bear markets is decreasing.
+The frequency is decreasing.
 For example, between 1928 and 1945, there were 12 bear markets, approximately one every 1.4 years.
-But since 1945, the United States has only experienced 14 bear markets, about one every 5.4 years.
+But since 1945, the United States has only experienced 14 declines of 20% or more, about one every 5.4 years.

 Bear markets are shorter than bull markets.
-The average bear market is ~9.6 months, but the typical bull market is ~2.7 years.
+The average one is ~9.6 months, but the typical bull market is ~2.7 years.
 Furthermore, the average decline is ~36% for bear markets and the average gain is ~114% for bull markets.